kvcruzat/kvcruzat.github.io/index.md

 ## Khen Cruzat
-I'm a developer and recent graduate of the University of Leeds.
+I'm a developer and recent MEng, BSc Computer Science graduate of the University of Leeds with First Class Honours.

 ## Project Portfolio